yegor256/pgtk/README.md

 end
 ```

+## Logging with `Pgtk::Spy`

-You can also track all SQL queries sent through the pool, with the help of `Pgtk::Spy`:
+You can also track all SQL queries sent through the pool,
+with the help of `Pgtk::Spy`:

 ```ruby
 require 'pgtk/spy'